-In this season of thanks and giving, East Carolina University's Thomas Harriot College of Arts and Sciences is dedicated to helping the community's youngest citizens.
-The THCAS Staff Council is hosting a donation drive, Nov.
-13 - Dec.
-8, with proceeds going to the Pitt County Angel Closet.
+In this season of thanks and giving, ECU's Thomas Harriot College of Arts and Sciences is dedicated to helping the community's youngest citizens.

 Ellen Hilgoe, associate director of the N.C.
 Early Mathematics Placement Testing Program (N.C.
-EMPT) housed at East Carolina University, is receiving local and national attention for her work in preparing high school students for college-level mathematics courses.
+EMPT) housed at ECU, is receiving local and national attention for her work in preparing high school students for college-level mathematics courses.

 Dr. Margaret Bauer, professor of literature at East Carolina University and editor of the North Carolina Literary Review, was presented with the state's top civilian honor, the North Carolina Award, by Governor Roy Cooper during a Nov.
 9 ceremony in Raleigh.

-Twenty-eight ECU students in the Learning Assistant Program are helping their fellow classmates better understand course material in biology, chemistry and physics by engaging classes in interactive-learning practices and inquiry-based activities.
-The results may include an increase in students pursing teaching as a career, and decreased D and F course grades or withdrawal rates (DFW) in STEM courses.
+Twenty-eight ECU students in the Learning Assistant Program are helping their fellow classmates better understand course material in biology, chemistry and physics.

 The ECU Model UN Club, who competed in the National Model UN competition in Washington, D.C. received a conference-wide delegation award.